 Editor’s Notes: Black & Veatch’s BEx program received the 2015 Award for Excellence from the Rice Global Engineering & Construction Forum for innovation, leadership development and value creation.
 Chief Executive Magazine ranked Black & Veatch the best U.S. private company for leaders in 2016.
 The BTOES17 focuses on how organizations globally are adjusting the role of operational excellence to transform their business and gain a competitive advantage.
 For more information about the Business Excellence Program, please visit www.bv.com/BEx or contact José Pires, Vice President of Business Excellence by e-message at firstname.lastname@example.org, Media Contact Information: GEORGE MINTER | +1 913-458-8001 P | +1 913-972-8811 M | MinterGA@bv.com24-HOUR MEDIA HOTLINE | +1 866-496-9149 About Black & Veatch Black & Veatch is an employee-owned, global leader in building critical human infrastructure in Energy, Water, Telecommunications and Government Services.
 Since 1915, we have helped our clients improve the lives of people in over 100 countries through consulting, engineering, construction, operations and program management.
-Our revenues in 2017 were US$3.4 billion.
+Our revenues in 2018 were US$3.5 billion.
 Follow us on www.bv.com and in social media.
-Related Insights FLNG Solutions Prove To Be Much More Than Potential It was roughly a decade ago when the initial introduction of floating liquefied natural gas (FLNG) solutions sought to help bring uneconomic gas reserves offshore, such as those in remote locations, to the market.
+Related Insights How are the Largest U.S. Cities Managing Rising Costs for Water and Sewer Services?
+According to respondents in the 2018-2019 50 Largest Cities Water & Wastewater Rate Survey, utilities are modifying how they charge for services to address revenue stability and affordability concerns.
+With Grid Modernization, Utilities Poised For Most Visible Transformation The annual Strategic Directions Report series offers analysis and insights into key issues and trends facing the smart cities and utilities, electric, natural gas, and water utility sectors.
+FLNG Solutions Prove To Be Much More Than Potential It was roughly a decade ago when the initial introduction of floating liquefied natural gas (FLNG) solutions sought to help bring uneconomic gas reserves offshore, such as those in remote locations, to the market.
 Over the past few years, however, we’ve watched as offshore FLNG capabilities have moved closer to the mainland, offering a very flexible and economical solution to operators looking to offload their supply around the world.
 Four Big Trends in Gas-to-Power Hold Promise for U.S. Market Major energy shifts are afoot, and the United States will play a critical role going forward.
 The EIA projects that by 2022, the U.S. will become a net energy exporter, according to its newly released Annual Energy Outlook 2018.
 For natural gas, this shift will happen even earlier, around 2020, the EIA says.
 Market Strives to Deliver Over Pipeline Challenges As if the persistent low-price environment wasn’t enough, rampant natural gas production in the Appalachian and Permian Basins is ramping up concern that pipeline take-away capacity can’t keep up.
 This comes as the United States natural gas industry prepares to enter one of its strongest growth periods to date, driven by increasing global demand for low cost natural gas supplies and growing domestic demand for cleaner energy sources.
-Southeast Asia’s Journey Toward a Cleaner Energy Future Strong economic growth, low gas prices and environmental goals are transforming natural gas demand in Southeast Asia.
-Liquefied Natural Gas Continues Growth Trajectory While Challenges Linger In the United States, it’s become somewhat of a modern gold rush: drillers racing to free deeply trapped natural gas to quench rising global demand, fueled by an accelerating migration away from coal and the desire for cleaner-burning, greener power options.